 Night mouth guards can assist in moderating snoring, which is mostly caused by the vibrations of the soft tissue found in the upper airway.
 The mouth guards help keep the airway open by pulling forward your lower jaw.

 Therefore, if you are struggling with snoring, visit our offices today, and one of our dentists will advise you on the best night guard option to help you deal with the problem.
-If you have any of the above problems, then contact of our dentists here at McDonald Dental at (346) 250-3575 and they shall recommend the right night guard to you.
+If you have any of the above problems, then contact of our dentists here at Kevin Nail, DDS Family & Cosmetic Dentistry at (346) 250-3575 and they shall recommend the right night guard to you.